cds-snc/laptop/README.md

 curl --remote-name https://raw.githubusercontent.com/gcdigital-gcnumerique/laptop/master/Brewfile.local
 ```

-You may add further customizations to `Brewfile.local`.
+If you want to install additional tools or Mac apps with Homebrew, you may add further customizations to your `~/Brewfile.local`.

 Finally, run the 18F/laptop install script: